 At the Detroit Zoo

-The macaroni penguins can be seen at the Penguinarium – the first zoo facility built specifically for penguins – along with the rockhopper, gentoo and king penguins.
+The macaroni penguins can be seen at the Polk Penguin Conservation Center – the largest penguin facility in the world – along with the rockhopper, gentoo and king penguins.
 A unique circular pool lets the birds swim continuously, giving them the ability to swim fast enough to porpoise and “fly” through the water.
 The Detroit Zoo is one of the few zoos where penguins can display this natural behavior.

 The scientific name for the macaroni penguin, Eudyptes chrysolophus, describes the distinguishing features of the bird.
 Eudyptes means “good diver”, and chrysolophus means “with a golden crest”.
 It has distinct yellow and black plumes extending backward from its beak.